-- 13 Enter the Number of Columns in Manual Select Mode.
-Refer to "Select" on page 155. - 14 Check Soft proof original to create a soft proof of the original image. - 15 Check Show Hot Folder Paths in Job List if you want the paths to display as part of the job name in the Job List view at the top level local hot folder.
-Refer to "List" on page 94. - 16 Use the slider to adjust the List Thumbnail Size in the Thumbnails view.
+16 Check Soft proof original to create a soft proof of the original image.

+17 Check Show Hot Folder Paths in Job List if you want the paths to display as part of the job name in the Job List view at the top level local hot folder.
+Refer to "List" on page 96.

+18 Use the slider to adjust the List Thumbnail Size in the Thumbnails view.

-- 17 Check Auto Start Client if you want the client to start automatically the next time OptiInk is launched. - 18 Select Auto Terminate Launcher if you want Launcher to terminate after launching the client in a pure client installation.
+19 Check Auto Start Client if you want the client to start automatically the next time IntelliTuneX is launched.

+20 Select Auto Terminate Launcher if you want Launcher to terminate after launching the client in a pure client installation.

-► Accepting Settings
+► To Accept Settings

-- 1 To accept settings and continue making changes, click Apply. - 2 To accept settings all at once, click OK. - 3 To cancel settings, click Cancel. - 4 If you have made any changes and click Cancel, a warning message will display.
+- 1 To accept settings and continue making changes, click Apply. - 2 To accept settings all at once, click OK.

+- 3 To cancel settings, click Cancel.
+A Data Change message will display.

-- Click Yes to close without saving the data. - Click No to close the warning dialog and continue making changes.
+- Click Yes to confirm and close the dialog box. - Click No to return to the User Preferences dialog box.